 - In September 2017, in the Journal of orthopaedic research, (3) doctors at the University of Iowa, working with researchers from the Harvard Medical School and the National Institutes of Health, looked for the healing elements in the meniscus and identified what they do.

-In this study, the researchers found that the meniscus has its own brigade of chondrogenic progenitor cells (Chondrogenic = cartilage, progenitor = creator or originating cells) specifically in the blood rich red zone of the meniscus.
-Further, the cells in the blood rich zone could be called upon to migrate across the meniscus and appear at the site of a white zone (no blood supply portion of the meniscus) injury.
-(See our discussion red-zone and white-zone meniscal tears).
+In this study, the researchers found that the meniscus has its own brigade of chondrogenic progenitor cells (Chondrogenic = cartilage, progenitor = creator or originating cells) specifically in the blood-rich red zone of the meniscus.
+Further, the cells in the blood-rich zone could be called upon to migrate across the meniscus and appear at the site of a white zone (no blood supply portion of the meniscus) injury.
+(See our discussion red-zone and white-zone meniscal tears.)

 In the research above we talked about the 20% of meniscus injuries that are good candidates for surgical repair because that portion of the meniscus had healing elements.
 In this research, those healing elements were able to cover the whole meniscus.

-- In essence the injury is calling for help and the chondrogenic progenitor cells respond to begin the rebuilding process.
-The meniscus has its own damage control mechanism, it sits in the blood rich portion of the meniscus.
+- In essence, the injury is calling for help and the chondrogenic progenitor cells respond to begin the rebuilding process.
+The meniscus has its own damage control mechanism, it sits in the blood-rich portion of the meniscus.
 When red zone meniscus is removed, the meniscus ability to heal itself is removed with it.

-Research like this reaffirm two things.
+Research like this reaffirms two things.

 - The Meniscus does have the capability to repair and regenerate.

-- When we surgically remove meniscus tissue we remove the cells that can naturally repair meniscal damage.
+- When we surgically remove meniscus tissue we remove the cells that can naturally repair the meniscal damage.

 The Meniscus does have the capability to repair and regenerate but the articular cartilage of the knee cannot hold the knee together long enough to let this happen

 This is a remarkably fascinating study.
 Japanese researchers wanted to examine the meniscus healing process after an injury or surgical removal of meniscus tissue.
-In an animal study the researchers removed a large portion of the meniscus in mice.(4)
+In an animal study, the researchers removed a large portion of the meniscus in mice.(4)

 What the doctors observed was the meniscus repair and regeneration process after the meniscectomy.
 After six weeks the doctors observed regenerated tissues resembled those of an intact meniscus forming.
 The bad news was the articular cartilage of the knee where the removed meniscus use to be, significantly degenerated between two and four weeks after the surgical procedure, and subtle progression in cartilage degeneration was observed between 4 and 6 weeks.